powerhouse-inc/powerhouse-docs/docs/academy/03-BuildingUserExperiences/02-BuildingADriveExplorer.md

 ### **Building a Drive-App**

 Drive-Apps provide custom interfaces for interacting with the contents of a drive.
-Here is an overview of the different steps towards building a drive app, before diving into an implmentation example.
+Here is a quick overview of the different steps towards building a drive app, before diving into an implmentation example.

 #### 1. Generate the scaffolding code